misterfish/fish-clock/README.md

 # fish-clock
-Animated and customisable on-screen clock, with nice effects and socket-driven commands.
+Animated and customisable on-screen clock, with fast Cairo-rendered graphics in C, real X transparency, and socket-driven commands.

 By default it comes with 13 ticks, but if I hadn't told you, you wouldn't have noticed.